Book a Consultation:

 Pros

-• Lower cost compared to a Trust based estate plan
+• Lower initial cost compared to a Trust based estate plan

 • Better than having no estate plan